mmartial/StableDiffusion_Wildcards/ComfyUI-Workflows/README.md

 If Ollama is not available, simply bypass the group and populate the prompt manually.

 Ollama might use VRAM that might be needed for the Image generations.
 Running Ollama on a separate machine might be a good option to release VRAM usage.
+Setting `keep alive` to `0` will unload the model immediately after the request finishes.

 When using Ollama, we recommend the use of an instruction tuned model (the default in the workflow is `gpt-oss:20b`).
 Make sure to adapt the server URL (default is `http://ollama.internal:11434`) and the model name (default is `gpt-oss:20b`) to match your setup; clicking `Reconnect` will allow you to test the connection and list the available models.